5-HT5A receptor: Function

 The gene described in this record is a member of 5-hydroxytryptamine receptor family and encodes a multi-pass membrane protein that functions as a receptor for 5-hydroxytryptamine and couples to G proteins, negatively influencing cAMP levels via Gi and Go.
 This protein has been shown to function in part through the regulation of intracellular Ca2+ mobilization.
 The 5-HT5A receptor has been shown to be functional in a native expression system.

 Rodents have been shown to possess two functional 5-HT5 receptor subtypes, 5-HT5A and 5-HT5B, however while humans possess a gene coding for the 5-HT5B subtype, its coding sequence is interrupted by stop codons, making the gene non-functional, and so only the 5-HT5A subtype is expressed in human brain.

 It also appears to serve as a presynaptic serotonin autoreceptor.

 Clinical significance

 The neurotransmitter serotonin (5-hydroxytryptamine, 5-HT) has been implicated in a wide range of psychiatric conditions and also has vasoconstrictive and vasodilatory effects.

 Selective ligands

-Few highly selective ligands are commercially available for the 5-HT5A receptor.
+Few highly selective ligands are commercially available for the 5-HT5A receptor, though the field has expanded considerably in recent years.
 When selective activation of this receptor is desired in scientific research, the non-selective serotonin receptor agonist 5-Carboxamidotryptamine can be used in conjunction with selective antagonists for its other targets (principally 5-HT1A, 5-HT1B, 5-HT1D, and 5-HT7).
 Research in this area is ongoing.